 Kazuhito Maeda, Japan (2004)

-Joyful Union Congregation of Bellflower, California (Mavis Leonard, Charitable Gifts Coordinator) (2003-present)
+Joyful Union Congregation of Bellflower, California (Mavis Leonard, Charitable Gifts Coordinator) (2003-onwards)

 Anonymous (2 donors, 2002)